Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption timescales

-With increasing neon assimilation the pre-\ac{TQ} and \ac{CQ} durations are decreasing, shown in \subfig{disruption_evolution_2}{f, g}, \subfig{disruption_lines}{a}, and \tabl{CQ_durations}.
+With increasing neon assimilation the pre-TQ and CQ durations are decreasing, shown in \subfig{disruption_evolution_2}{f, g}, \subfig{disruption_lines}{a}, and \tabl{CQ_durations}.
 This reduction is a continuous process accompanied by an increase in radiation, illustrated in \fig{disruption_lines}.